-Archaeologies of Climate is an installation made of solid glass columns that are inspired in ice cores and glacial deposits as archaeological artifacts of climate change.
+Archaeologies of Climate is an installation made of solid glass columns that are inspired in glacial deposits and the drilling of ice cores as archaeological artifacts of climate change.

 The project includes ten glass columns of various heights, and a wall drawing featuring atmospheric carbon dioxide density fluctuations over the last 800.000 years.

-view of installation at Arqueologías Climáticas, Galería Álvaro Alcázar.
+View of installation at Arqueologías Climáticas, Galería Álvaro Alcázar.
 January 9th through February 20th, 2020.

 Paleo-climatic reconstruction of the last 800.000 years of atmospheric CO2 density.
 The archaeological graphic shows the architecture of climate through subsequent glacial periods and includes a photograph of a torn-down historical building installed approximately 10.000 years into the past, coinciding with the beginning of the Holocene and the rise of human civilization.
 The historical maximum (300 parts per million) of this period of time was first surpassed in 1950, and today we are in a planetary average of 413 and heading towards 500 ppm or more.

 Data obtained from glacial ice cores and provided by Nasa Climate Change’s Database.